Alfred Godwin: Career

-Alfred Godwin & Company designed the stained-and-leaded glass for the Bellevue-Stratford Hotel, at 200 South Broad Street, Philadelphia.
+Alfred Godwin & Company designed the stained-and-leaded glass for The Bellevue-Stratford Hotel, at 200 South Broad Street, in Philadelphia.
 This was the grandest hotel in the city, and hotelier George Boldt's brain-child and masterpiece.
 Many of Godwin windows were removed and sold during renovations in the 1940s and 1950s.
 Twelve of his original transoms survive along the building's Broad Street facade.
 Several of his sky-lights and one Venetian window also are extant.
 The second Venetian window (of a nymph dancing), which graced the former North/Main Staircase, disappeared during renovations in the 1980s.
 One of his sky-lights is located north of the lobby, in the Starbucks Coffee Shop on the Walnut Street side.

-Godwin designed most of the stained-and-leaded glass for the Pennsylvania State Capitol in Harrisburg, Pennsylvania:
+Godwin designed much of the stained-and-leaded glass for the Pennsylvania State Capitol in Harrisburg, Pennsylvania.

-The Capitol's green and gold hemispheric opalescent glass dome in the Supreme Court Chamber was created by Alfred Godwin of Philadelphia.
-Godwin emigrated from England in 1874 where he had received his training in stained glass.
-In 1891 he ran an advertisement in the directory listing his shop address at 1325 Market Street, Philadelphia.
-He also produced windows for several churches including the former Presbyterian Church on Market Square in Philadelphia.
-It is surmised that Godwin also created the ochre stained glass windows in the rotunda's upper dome, the light court skylights, the light court lunette openings on the Capitol's fifth floor, and the decorative ceiling glass in the House and Senate galleries.
-All of the glasswork in these areas, along with the leaded glass skylights on the fourth floor are indicative of Godwin's style of work.